 A quick bite of Pierre Hermé macarons from the welcome plate in our room and we were off.
 We had a well-planned out three-day itinerary comprising of a serious ‘hit’ list and by god, we got to almost every place on it, even the museums.
 (Our upcoming post 10 Great Reasons To Visit Paris Now will cover some of our favorite places and new openings).
 I even had time to buy myself an anniversary and Mother’s Day gift (to make it easy for my husband and kids, of course).
 Thank you, Hermès and Bon Marché!

-Location wise, Royal Monceau is ideally situated: a 2-minute walk to the metro Charles De Gaulle and a few steps from Rue du Faubourg St. Honoré and its beautiful shops.
-At night, we used the G7 iphone app to order taxis which I would recommend highly.
+Location wise, Le Royal Monceau is ideally situated: a 2-minute walk to the metro Charles De Gaulle and a few steps from Rue du Faubourg St. Honoré and its beautiful shops.
+At night, we used the G7 iPhone app to order taxis which I would recommend highly.

 Nor did I have the opportunity to eat (other than breakfast) at either of the hotel’s lauded restaurants, Matsuhisa (Nobu’s first restaurant in France) and Michelin-star seashell-adorned Mediterranean restaurant Il Carpaccio.
 If I did, I would never have left the hotel.
 I will just have to come back another time to visit them.